emsig/elfe3D/elfe3D/README.md

 ## Getting Started

+### Dependencies

+To install `elfe3D` on a Linux system, you need to have the following installed:

+- a modern Fortran compiler (2008 standard)
+- OpenBLAS
+- make
+- TetGen
+- MUMPS

+As the mesh generator `tetgen` and the solver `MUMPS` are open source packages.
+Installation instructions are given below.
+Note that during the installation of `MUMPS`, additional libaries have to be installed.
+Installation instructions are given below and in the `MUMPS` Makefile.

 ### Installation

 `elfe3D` can be compiled with `gfortran` or `ifort`.
 The provided Makefile is based on `gfortran` compilation. `gfortran` should be part of your system in Gnu compiler collection (gcc).
 Also, `OpenBLAS` and `make` packages are required.
 The latest compilation was performed on Ubuntu 22.04.

 The following steps guide you through the `elfe3D` compilation:

-- `tetgen`: The open source mesh generator `tetgen` must be installed.
+- `TetGen`: The open source mesh generator `TetGen` must be installed.
 It can be downloaded from <https://wias-berlin.de/software/index.jsp?id=TetGen> or directly installed via typing in your terminal:

   ``` bash
   $ sudo apt install tetgen